Confirmation Grade 9

 One of the first things you’ll need to do as you begin this process is decide upon a Confirmation Name.
 This will be a Saint that you admire and look up to as a spiritual role model.
-Once you decide, you will fill out this form.

 Confirmation Classes are Wednesdays from 6:30-7:45pm.
 For a list of dates when classes will meet, see the calendar below.
 Classes will focus on the Christian message, as revealed to us through scripture and church tradition.
 These sessions will include large group time led by the parish’s youth minister and small group time led by our high school peer ministry team.
 The benefit of having a one-year program is to allow more time in high school after Confirmation to figure out how to apply their Catholic faith in their everyday lives.
 Attendance is important.
 If attendance becomes an ongoing issue, expect to be contacted with alternative options for the sacrament of Confirmation.